source-ag/youtrack2linear/README.md

 ## Why This Approach?

-This tool uses **Linear's web import interface** because:
-- ✅ **Simple and reliable** - No CLI tools or complex setup required
+This tool uses **Linear's web import interface** for simplicity and reliability.
+No CLI tools or complex setup required - just export, transform, and upload via Linear's web interface.
-- ✅ **Web-based interface** - Easy to use and accessible from anywhere
-- ✅ **Visual mapping** - See exactly how your data will be imported
-- ✅ **Error handling** - Linear shows import errors and warnings
-- ✅ **Flexible** - You can choose which columns to import and how to map them

 ## License